abhinavg97/ABSA_GNN/data/README.md

         id,text,labels
         ```

-        labels are encoded in a custom one hot vector format.
+        labels are encoded in a multi hot vector format.

         -2 -> the label is not present in the sample.
         -1 -> the label has a negative sentiment associated with the sample.